0xd4d/dnlib/README.md

     mod.Write(@"C:\out.dll", wopts);
 ```

-The current PDB reader and writer code use diasymreader.dll to read and write
+There exist two different types of PDB readers, one is using the Microsoft
+COM PDB API available in diasymreader.dll (for Windows only), and the other
+one, which is now the default implementation, is a managed PDB reader.
+The PDB
-PDB files so it will only work if the OS is Windows.
+writer currently only uses the COM PDB API so will only work on Windows.

 Strong name sign an assembly
 ----------------------------